slimem/cpp_tutorials/cpp_references.md

 Note from the contributor: This demonstrates Scott Meyers's advice to use std::forward for forwarding references, and std::move for rvalue references.

-## Reference to teneray expression with different types
+## Reference to tenary expression with different types
 Let's consider the following example:
 ```cpp
 #include <iostream>